 Dog Proof Method

 - Cat Feeders with Collar Sensors: A cat feeder with collar sensor will work for any situation, for any cat, and for all breeds of dog.
-However, they are expensive and also require an ongoing cost of batteries, so are not the best option if you’re on a budget.
+However, these smart cat feeders are expensive and require an ongoing cost of batteries, so are not the best option if you’re on a budget.
+There aren’t many on the market either, so finding one you’re pleased with can be a challenge.

-- Automatic Cat Feeders: These can help to reduce how much cat food your dog eats by providing smaller portions at once, but they are not 100% dog proof cat feeders and confident dogs could still get all the food.
+- Automatic Cat Feeders: These can help to reduce how much cat food your dog eats by providing smaller portions at once, but they are not 100% dog-proof cat feeders, and confident dogs could still get all the food.
+They are most successful when used with an automatic dog feeder programmed to feed your dog simultaneously.

-- High Cat Feeding Station: This will also work to keep any dog away from your cat’s food, but does require you to have a suitable shelf or ledge for your cat to climb up to eat.
-They’re also extremely affordable.
+- High Cat Feeding Station: This will also keep any dog away from your cat’s food but requires you to have a suitable shelf or ledge for your cat to climb up to eat.
+They’re also highly affordable.

-- Enclosed Cat Feeding Station: Placing your cat’s food bowls in a cat house or other enclosed space is great to keep large dogs out of your cat’s food.
-However, they won’t be successful in deterring small dogs from gobbling up your cat’s dinner and aren’t great if you’re short of space.
+- Enclosed Cat Feeding Station: Placing your cat’s food bowls in a cat house or other enclosed space is excellent to keep large dogs out of your cat’s food.
+However, they won’t be successful in deterring small dogs and aren’t great if you’re short of space.

 The material of your dog proof cat feeding station is also essential, both for your cat’s health and to ensure the bowls last a long time.